What Is Verapamil and How Does It Work?

 - Slows AV conduction; use cautiously with beta-blockers

-- Hypotension and bradyarrhythmias observed with concurrent use of other CYP3A4 substrates (e.g., cyclosporine, telithromycin) because of competitive metabolism
+- Hypotension and bradyarrhythmias were observed with concurrent use of other CYP3A4 substrates (e.g., cyclosporine, telithromycin) because of competitive metabolism

 - Co-administration with CYP3A4 inhibitors (e.g., erythromycin, itraconazole) may decrease metabolism and thus increase toxicity